-20.21 - Checking for Air Leaks
+19.19 - Checking for Air Leaks

 If the air system does not maintain pressure, there may be an air leak.
-To check for leaks, fill a spray bottle with soapy water and spray the following locations while watching for air bubbles.
-Replace all leaking fittings.
+To check for leaks, fill a spray bottle with soapy water and follow the air lines, spraying all fittings to check for air bubbles.